Written on 10th, September 2020

 As part of the government’s Plan for Jobs, a new £2 billion Kickstart Scheme will create hundreds of thousands of new, fully subsidised jobs for young people across the country.

-You can use the Kickstart Scheme to create new 6-month job placements for young people who are currently on Universal Credit and at risk of long-term unemployment.
+You can use the Kickstart Scheme to create new 6-month job placements for young people.
 The job placements should support the participants to develop the skills and experience they need to find work after completing the scheme.

 Funding is available following a successful application process.
 Applications must be for a minimum of 30 job placements.
 If you are unable to offer this many job placements, you can use an Employer Gateway who will partner with other organisations to reach the minimum number.
 Professional Training Solutions is an Employer Gateway.

 The job placements created with Kickstart funding must be new jobs.
 They must not:

-The roles you are applying for must be:
+The job placements created for Kickstart must be: